Get

 3. Train Your Dog to Wait for Your Command

 A lot of passive training can occur around the home to sharpen responses to cues and develop a general habit of looking to you for guidance.
 Such is the case with the “whoa” command for Pointers or “hup” for Spaniels.
 If your dog wants to go outside, exit their crate, or eat their dinner, have them wait before you release them to do so.
-Your dog will learn to manage their energy and await your command, which is a critical hunting skill.
+Your dog will learn to manage their impulses and await your command, which is a critical hunting skill.

 dog training